This blog post is all about the best Bucharest travel guide.

 The spa also offers many saunas of varying temperatures with different benefits, a sauna with a cinema and salt baths, UV light chairs, steam rooms and more.

-RELATED blog post to read: Therme Spa Bucharest: Everything to Know & How to Book
+RELATED Bucharest Travel Guide blog post to read: Therme Spa Bucharest: Everything to Know & How to Book

-The local currency of Bucharest is the Romania leu, which as of the 9th of April 2024, £1 GBP will get you 5.79 RON.
+The local currency of Bucharest is the Romania leu, where £1 GBP will get you around 5.79 RON.

 We were able to pay by card/contactless everywhere except for Terasa Obor where we had the mici sausage as they accepted cash only.
 There were ATMs inside the market next door.